Wild and Wooly World

 You need the foam as a surface to punch your needle into.
 Lift up your project from the foam now and then, or it tends to get stuck and woven into the foam.
 Any foam does not work, some break of little pieces.
 There also is now some brush like things to put your wool on top, I haven't tried that.

-you can use steel wire, but it has to be anchored into the wool by loops, or else it might just slip out.
+To make 3D creations bendable, you can felt around pipe cleaners.
+For added stiffness you can use steel wire, but it has to be anchored into the wool by loops, or else it might just slip out.

-For creations that are top-heavy or generally wobbly, I've taken to put a glass marble
+For creations that are top-heavy or generally wobbly, I've taken to put a glass marble inside the bottom to help stability.

 Needles come in different gauges.
 The all-around is the 38 gauge triangular point, there are also coarser (36 gauge) and finer (40 gauge), and there can be different numbers of notches on the end, and star- or triangular shaped points.
 You can also buy holders that can fit several needles for more efficient punching.